Searchbreed

 Akita

 Dignified Japanese breed.
 Heavy shedder, devoted to family, needs experienced owners.
-Bloat-prone and allergy-prone.
+Bloat-prone and skin-prone.

 Size